-Some of these engineering courses are based online, which means you can complete the course in your own time – useful if you are busy dedicating most of your days to building an engineering business.
+Some of these engineering courses are based online, which means you can complete the course in your own time – useful if you are busy dedicating most of your days to building and engineering business.

 2. Choose a Particular Sector to Focus your Attention on

 By entering a smaller niche, you will need to spend less time and money having to establish yourself.
-It will also stop you watering down your brand image by trying to please everyone.
+It will also stop you from watering down your brand image by trying to please everyone.

 3. What does Your Business Offer that Others Don’t?

 To help you work out which niche is right for you, take a moment to ascertain what your business does that others don’t.
 Your company needs to have a unique selling point (USP) that sets it apart from existing competitors, such as a particular service, product or price point that makes you worthy of consideration from customers.

 It sounds harsh, but if your engineering company offers nothing new, you have to question why you are going through the trouble of starting it in the first place.